pksanjayy/Music-player/README.md

 # Music-player
-Developed a music player with a fully functional frontend and backend using HTML, CSS, and JavaScript
+Developed a music player with a fully functional frontend and backend using HTML, CSS, php and JavaScript